LlewBach/cydymiaith/README.md

 For unregistered/logged out users, the site navbar will contain the following links: Home, Posts, Log In, Register.

-For logged in Students, the site navbar will contain the following links: Home, Posts, Profile, Users, Log Out.
+For logged in Students, the site navbar will contain the following links: Home, Posts, Profile, Log Out.

 For logged in Tutors and Admins, the site navbar will contain the following links: Home, Posts, Profile, Users, Groups, Log Out.

-The information of Profiles, Posts, Comments, Users and Groups will be displayed together as cards.
+The information of Profiles, Posts, Comments, Users and Groups will be displayed as cards.

 ### Skeleton